telerik-boneyard/Platform-Knowledge-Base/troubleshooting/troubleshooting-app-rejected-from-app-store-missing-info-plist-key.md

 ## Solution

-You have to add the usage description text by setting the plugin variable for each plugin that requires access to the given device API.
+You have to add the usage description text by setting a plugin variable for each plugin that requires access to the given device API.

-1.Locate the plugins your app is using and that may require access to the camera, photo library, contacts, etc.
+1. Locate the plugins your app is using and that may require access to the camera, photo library, contacts, etc.
 2. Set the dedicated plugin variable as explained [here](http://docs.telerik.com/platform/appbuilder/cordova/using-plugins/set-plugin-variable)
-3. Remove any manually added description strings for the same purpose (if any) from the `Info.plist` file.
+3. Remove any manually added description strings for the same purpose (if any) from the `Info.plist` file
 4. Re-build the app
 5. Publish again the app